StoneStepsInc/StoneStepsWebalizer/README.md

 * `ApacheLogFormat`

-    Defines the format Stone Steps Webalizer will use when parsing custom Apache log files.
-This configuration parameter will only be evaluated when the current log file type is Apache.
-Search this document for `CustomLog` for more details about Apache custom log format.
+    Defines the format Stone Steps Webalizer will use when parsing Apache log files.
+This configuration variable will only be evaluated when the current log file type is Apache.

     Default value: none